jiangsheng/jiangsheng.github.io/docs/blogs/2020/10/todays-fake-email-of-the-day.rst

 .. meta::
-   :description: Today’s fake email of the day
+   :description: Today’s fake email of the day So you care about an article titled “Trap CtrlAltDel; Hide Application in Task List on Win2000/XP” in 2020 and downloaded its sour

 Today's fake email of the day
 =============================